 - Better supports road network legibility and functionality.

-Prohibiting the right turn will:
+Prohibiting the right turn would have:

-- Introduce some additional safety risks:
+- introduced some additional safety risks:

 - some traffic may perform U-turns on New North Road to head east onto Mt Albert Road.